Kato Vrontou: History

+During the Second World War, Bulgaria along with Germany occupied the region for three years from 1941 to 1944 as part of the Axis occupation of Greece.
+It has been in continuous peacetime since then.

+Church of Saints Theodores

-Kato Vrontou is home to the historic church of Saint Theodores, a three-aisled basilica which was built in 1835 in what was then the Ottoman Empire.
+Kato Vrontou is home to the historic church of Saints Theodores, a three-aisled basilica which was built in 1835 in what was then the Ottoman Empire.
 The church is housing icons dating back to 1839 and 1863.

 Population

 The population of Kato Vrontou is in majority of Anatolian Greek, mainly Pontian, ancestry.
 However, Pontic Greek is not the primary dialect spoken among the descendants of the original settlers, with most having switched to Standard Greek.
 The residents are mainly engaged in livestock farming and the agriculture of potatoes and beans.
 The village has experienced a population decline in the last decade.